kn2tod/pistar-boot-from-usb/README.txt

 has never been brought forward into the current images of Pi-Star.)

-This modification is both simple AND tranparent: it does not effect the continued use of mSD cards going forward, but the mod IS required to be able to boot from uSD ports on Pi4's.
+This modification is both simple AND tranparent: it does not effect the continued use of systems running off mSD cards, but IS required to be able to boot from uSD ports on Pi4's.

 Note:  ONLY Pi4's CAN BOOT DIRECTLY FROM USB PORTS!